Garud Commando Force

-The Garud Commando Force is the special forces unit of the Indian Air Force.
-It was formed in September 2004 and has a current strength of over 1500 personnel.
-The unit derives its name from Garuda, a divine bird-like creature in Hindu culture.
+The Garud Commando Force is a special forces regiment of the Indian Air Force.
+It was formed on 6 February 2004 and with a plan to have around 2,000-personnel personnel.
+The unit derives its name from Garuda, a Hindu deity.

-Garud forces are tasked with the protection of critical Air Force bases and installations; search and rescue during peace time and hostilities and disaster relief during calamities.
-Presently, Garuds are deployed in Congo as part of the UN peace keeping operations.
+Garud forces are tasked with protecting critical Air Force bases and installations, search and rescue, and providing relief during disasters or calamities.
+In 2004, Garuds were deployed in the Congo as part of the UN peace keeping operations.

 History

-After attempts by terrorists to attack two major air bases in Jammu and Kashmir in 2001, Indian Air Force commanders felt the need for a specialized force to protect these critical elements and to have a dedicated Commando Force trained in Special Forces techniques, Combat Search and Rescue, Reconnaissance, Counter Insurgency (COIN) Operations and Emergency in response to terror-threats to airfields.
+In 2001, some terrorists attempted to attack two major airfield bases in Jammu and Kashmir, higher ranking officials of the Indian Air Force felt the need for a specialized force for protecting these critical elements should have dedicated commandos trained with Special Forces techniques such as Counter Insurgency (COIN) Operations, Combat Search and Rescue, Reconnaissance, for encountering and neutralizing the airfield based terror-threats.